puglet5/hsdb/README.md

 ```

+Use ESLint to lint .js files. `.eslintrc.json` is located in project's root directory.

 ### Debugging

 Install [debug gem](https://github.com/ruby/debug) and [VSCode rdbg Ruby Debugger](https://github.com/ruby/vscode-rdbg).
 Debug config is located in ```.vscode``` folder.
 Set breakpoints and choose ```Debug Rails server``` to debug.
 Multiprocess debugging is not possible, so if you want to debug sidekiq job for example, just run debugger without config and pass launch command for the desired process.

+## Testing

+### Locally

+Create a testing database and run `bundle exec rspec`.

+### Github Actions

+GH Actions setup includes linters, code checks and rspec testing.
+Refer to the `.github/workflows/ci.yml` and `.github/workflows/codeql-analysis.yml` config files.

+You can test GH Actions locally by installing [act](https://github.com/nektos/act) (you must provide github token with workflow access to run this). *This doesn't work yet (services like postgres and redis are unsupported)*